diegodan1893/chroma-games/README.md

-# Razer Snake
+# Chroma Games

-The classic snake game for your Razer Chroma keyboard.
-[Playable in your browser](https://diegodan1893.github.io/razer-snake/), no need to download anything.
+A collection of games for your Razer Chroma keyboard.
+[Playable in your browser](https://diegodan1893.github.io/razer-snake/), no downloads required.

 ## How to run